 What is USB microphone power?
 Active USB microphones are designed to draw the power they need from the +5V DC pin 1 of the USB connector.
 This +5 volts is almost always exclusively used to power the USB mic's analog-to-digital converter and its JFET mic preamp/impedance converter.

 As mentioned, USB microphones require power for their analog-to-digital converters (and for their JFETs if they're condenser USB mics).
 This power is supplied by pin 1 of the USB connector.

 USB mics are designed to take what they need from the +5 volts provided by the USB connector (and ultimately by the connecter computer).

 Do wireless microphones need phantom power?
 Wireless microphones do not require phantom power.
-Wireless mics run on batteries, which provide power to the wireless transmitter and, if the microphone is a condenser mic, a DC bias voltage a microphone’s JFET impedance converter (internal preamp).
+Wireless mics run on batteries, which provide power to the wireless transmitter.
+If the microphone has a condenser capsule, the batteries provide a DC bias voltage a microphone's JFET impedance converter (internal preamp).